OpenROV/openrov-software/README.md

 - [openrov-software-arduino](https://github.com/OpenROV/openrov-software-arduino) : The firmware for the cape and controller board used in the ROV

 ###Tools###
-- [openrov-image](https://github.com/OpenROV/openrov-image) : For generating a custom base image in lew of the Debian image provided by beagleboard.org
+- [openrov-image](https://github.com/OpenROV/openrov-image) : For generating SD card images for the ROV
 - [openrov-grunt-init-plugin](https://github.com/OpenROV/openrov-grunt-init-plugin) : For creating scaffolding to quick start development of a plugin for the openrov-cockpit.

 ##Related Non-Software repos##